anachrocomputer/SerialHID/README.md

 Trackballs were interfaced that way as well.
 I have an A4 Tech WT-7P serial trackball that can operate in either "PC" 3-button or "MS" 2-button modes.
+I've also recently acquired a Microsoft Easyball and a Truedox 300 trackball.

 ## Joysticks ##